Betty Parris

-Elizabeth "Betty" Parris (November 28, 1682 – March 21, 1760) was one of the young girls who accused other people of being witches during the Salem witch trials.
+Elizabeth Parris (November 28, 1682 – March 21, 1760) was one of the young girls who accused other people of being witches during the Salem witch trials.
 The accusations made by Parris and her cousin Abigail Williams caused the direct death of 20 Salem residents: 19 were hanged, while another, Giles Corey, was pressed to death.

 Early life

+Parris was born in Boston, Massachusetts, on November 28, 1682.
 Her father, Samuel Parris, was a well-known minister in the Salem Church.
 Her mother, Elizabeth Parris, died a few years after the witch trials.
 Her older brother Thomas Parris was born in 1681, and her younger sister Susanna Parris was born in 1687.
-Others living in the Parris household included Betty's orphaned cousin, Abigail Williams, and Tituba, a slave from Barbados.
+Others living in the Parris household included Betty's orphaned cousin, Abigail Williams, and Tituba, an enslaved woman from Barbados.

 Her father was appointed the Minister of Salem Church in 1688 following a community effort to find a new minister.
 His family, including his wife Elizabeth, son Thomas, daughters Betty and Susannah, Abigail Williams, and Tituba all moved from Boston to join Parris in Salem.
 By contract, Parris and his family were granted to live in the ministry house and owned the land around it.
 The house accommodated the whole Parris family including Abigail, Tituba, and another slave by the name of John.

-Overview of the Salem Witch Trials
+Salem witch trials

+Overview

-In 1692, the Salem Witch Trials broke out after several girls claimed to be targeted by a 'devilish hand'.
+In 1692, the Salem witch trials broke out after several girls claimed to be targeted by a 'devilish hand'.
 After several months, over 150 men, women, and children were charged with witchcraft and sorcery.
 The Trials were diminishing around September 1692 when the public began to resist the idea of witchcraft.
-Eventually, the Massachusetts General Court granted freedom to all those accused of sorcery and apologized to their families for the hardships created by the Salem Witch Trials.
+Eventually, the Massachusetts General Court granted freedom to all those accused of sorcery and apologized to their families for the hardships created by the Salem witch trials.